Materials-Data-Science-and-Informatics/somesy/README.md

 `somesy sync` is designed to be used as a pre-commit tool so it does not give any output unless there is an error or one of the related flags is set.
 Also, `somesy` will give an error if there is no output to sync.

+[should there not be an output in the CLI like "metadata synced to ... and ... ? ]: #

 You can save your CLI inputs to your input file or you can use `somesy config init` command.
 It records CLI options for `somesy sync` command to given input file.
 All options are prompted with their default values.
 The options are saved under [config.cli] table in the input file.
 You can change the options later by editing the input file.
 Unlike `somesy sync` command, `somesy config init` command shows the basic output of the command, and shows more if verbose or debug is selected in prompt.

 ### Use as a Pre-commit hook